 Sacramento County is a state licensed adoption agency.
 As a public adoption agency, children available are dependents of Sacramento County Juvenile Court.
 These children have been removed from their biological parents.
 The Adoptions program staff is responsible for assessing if adoption is the best plan for the child.
 They strive to ensure that a child and adoptive family are well-matched, and that the family will help the child develop to his or her fullest potential.
-Services provided through the Adoptions Program include:

 Relinquishment Services are not provided through the County of Sacramento Adoption Program.
 Relinquishments and Independent Adoption services are provided by the California State Department of Social Services.
-Their phone number is (916) 651-7465 and the link to their site is CDSS Adoption Services
+Their phone number is (916) 651-7465 and the link to their site is CDSS Adoption Services.

 The Families Who Seek To Adopt Should Be:

-There is a $20 filing fee for adoption and the birth certificate.
+There is a $20 filing fee for adoption and no cost for the birth certificate.

 Other Information and Resources